Female Savvy Traveler – Camping in South East Asia

 There are thousands of well-run international travel operators offering trekking and camping holidays for people on all budgets, from the very cheap for young people and backpackers to the very expensive for those with a significant budget available to them.
 Some tourists are concerned about the environmental and social impact of their holidays, and choose to support local initiatives run by NGOs and other businesses that are locally run and employ local people to minimize the negative impact.

 My husband and I, often try to find local community based tourism sites off the beaten track run by community groups and local NGOs.
-With the increase in social media coverage and use of the internet, they are easy to find and book.
+With the increase in social media coverage and use of the internet, they are

 One of the challenges for me being the fact that I am often treated as a child.
 Ok, I grew up in a great family with both of my parents loving outdoors, camping and hiking.
 I can build a tent within minutes and make a fire without firelighters (who uses those?).
 My parents were open-minded liberals, so since the age of 14 I was allowed to camp with friends unsupervised by adults… I know in today’s world social services would have been called to assess these risks, but I was not the only one, many of my friends had a very similar upbringing with plenty of opportunities to spend time outdoors, to test our own limits and take calculated risks.
 We were fortunate to be able to play, be adventurous and free spirited.